EFWob/RetroRadio/README.md

 - You can use the command _test_ to check if there are still entries in NVS available.
 If the number of free entries is close to zero, or you see something like *nvssetstr failed!* in Serial output, or if entries have vanished from your preference settings, you are probably out of NVS-space.
+- for 4MB (standard) flash sizes I use the partion-table _radio4MB_default.csv_ that can be found at the _/etc_ folder in this repository.
+This layout is not compatible to the _default_ partition, notably for the NVS section.
+That means you must reload the default preferences (and edit the wifi credentials) if you flash using this partition table.

 ## Storing values into RAM (or NVS)
 In the original version, _key_-_value_-pairs are stored into NVS.
 There is now a way to store such pairs into RAM as well.
 So from now on,